huanghao/learning-django/chapter09/README.md

 prefetch_related()

-    select_related use sql join
-    prefecth_related does a separate lookup for each relationship, and does the "joining" in python. for many to many
+    select_related use sql join.
+However prefecth_related does a separate lookup for each relationship, and does the "joining" in python.
+It can be used for many to many relationship.

     Book.objects.all().prefetch_related('authors')